 Commission on Narcotic Drugs

-Regular and intersessional meetings of the Commission
+Regular and intersessional meetings

 The Commission holds annual sessions for the duration of one week in the first half of the year, as well as one-day reconvened sessions at the end of each year to consider administrative and budgetary matters.
 The Commission has a maximum number of eight working days for its session, pursuant to Economic and Social Council resolution 1991/39.
 In order to examine draft decisions, draft resolutions and specific technical issues, a Committee of the Whole is convened concurrently with the annual session of the Commission.